-Unlike the traditional UPS that enables continued operation of the devices that they supply when power is lost, these UPS units are used exclusively to maintain data that is held in the SAN Volume Controller dynamic random access memory (DRAM) in the event of an unexpected loss of external power.
-Data is saved to the internal disk of the SAN Volume Controller node.
-The UPS units are required to power the SAN Volume Controller nodes even if the input power source is considered uninterruptible.
+A 2145-1U uninterruptible power supply is used exclusively to maintain data that is held in the SAN Volume Controller dynamic random access memory (DRAM) in the event of an unexpected loss of external power.
+This use differs from the traditional uninterruptible power supply that enables continued operation of the device that it supplies when power is lost.

+With a 2145-1U uninterruptible power supply, data is saved to the internal disk of the SAN Volume Controller node.
+The uninterruptible power supply units are required to power the SAN Volume Controller nodes even if the input power source is considered uninterruptible.